 While the majority of initiatives are currently routine projects, more than a third are at a pilot stage.
 It should be noted that in the vast majority of cases, the development of e-health tools in the Global South requires a research phase and a pilot project, initially at a local level.
 Its transposition to other neighboring countries takes place only in a second stage, once it is truly functional.

 Is the developed service open source?

 Interestingly, more than 70% of the proposed solutions can be used offline.
-This is of considerable interest to the most isolated populations, where access to telephony and internet networks may be intermittent or non-existent.
+This is of considerable interest to the most isolated populations, when access to telephony and Internet networks may be intermittent or non-existent.
 Project sponsors would then use deferred synchronization systems.